Let’s talk about images and your website.

 I encourage you to include images in every post.
 Images should fit the context of what your post is about and should be high-quality.

-If you’ve got your own photography and it’s high quality, then that’s the best place to start.
+If you’ve got your own photography and it’s high quality (it MUST be high-quality), then that’s the best place to start.

 But if you’re like most of us, you need a little help in the photography department, so here are five quick options with great images that are free.